 Possible Gains in Productivity

 Is working from home more productive than working in an office?
 The productivity of remote working has been a lot in the debates.
 One such popular cited study is from 2014, where the co-founders of Chinese travel website CTrip let some of their employees to work remotely on daily basis, and compare their productivity to their on-site peers.
 Keeping other factors same, remote workers made 13.5 percent more calls than their office workers.
+In more recent times, the benefits of remote work have manifested in all possible industries and all around the world.

 What’s Right for Your Business?